 Hopefully doing all of this will help make housework easier and quicker so your home runs like a well-oiled machine even when you have loads going on and not much time.

-- 12 ways to reset your home in a flash
+- How to declutter your home in 30 days